Recurring events hosted or attended by the Piedmont Humanists

 Presentations and discussions on topics of interest

-When: Nearly every other Sunday from 10am to noon.
+When: Every Sunday from 10am to noon.

 Come join us for Presenters from inside and outside the Piedmont Humanists on topics relevant to humanism.
 Often times this meeting consists of live presentation with Q&A, and/or lively discussions.
 Have a hot cuppa from Coffee Underground.
 If you have a topic you would like to lead a discussion or presentation on, please email Kevin McIntyre.

 Some PH sponsored events are held in place of these meetings, please check the schedule before attending.

 Second Saturday Brunch